mactrem/mlt-evaluation/ts/benchmark/README.md

 This folder contains micro-benchmarks related to the MapLibre Tile format.

 ### Use Case
-Simulating user interactions with map applications, by zooming from zoom level 0 to 18 (14) into a POI in a major european city
+For benchmarking, tiles were selected by simulating user interactions with map applications, by zooming from zoom level 0 to 18 (14) into a POI in a major european city

 ### Datasets